-73 The Transfiguration is a most glaring example (Mark 9:2-9).
+65 The transfiguration is a most glaring example (Mark 9:2-9).

-74 As in the prologue of Mark, "The action and the design of God are again at center stage."
-Francis J. Moloney, SDB, The Resurrection of the Messiah: A Narrative Commentary on the Resurrection Accounts in the Four Gospels (New York; Mahwah, NJ: Paulist Press, 2013), 15.
-See also Moloney, 9, in which he argues that God is the central character of the ending.
+66 Francis J. Moloney comments that, as in the prologue of Mark, "[t]he action and the design of God are again at center stage" (The Resurrection of the Messiah: A Narrative Commentary on the Resurrection accounts in the Four Gospels [New York: Paulist, 2013] 15); see also p.
+9, where Moloney argues that God is the central character of the ending.